 Start by preparing the mashed sweet potatoes.
 My preferred method of cooking sweet potatoes is to cut them into thick slices and bake them in the oven until they’re tender.
 Alternatively you can boil or steam the sweet potatoes instead.

 Once your sweet potatoes are cooked, slip off the skins (you should be able to remove them easily with your fingers).
 Then you can use a potato masher or a fork to mash them up before transferring them to your baking dish.

-You can prepare this dish up to a few days in advance and reheat in the oven before serving.
-Leftovers are delicious and can be reheated in the oven (or toaster oven).
-In a pinch you could reheat this casserole in the microwave, but the crumb topping will lose some of it’s crispiness.
+You can prepare this vegan sweet potato casserole up to three days in advance and store it, covered, in the fridge.
+Then reheat to your desired temperature in the oven before serving.
+Alternatively you can reheat it in the microwave, but the crumb topping will lose some of it’s crispiness.

-Gluten Free Vegan Sweet Potato Casserole
+Vegan Sweet Potato Casserole

 - 3/4 teaspoon salt

 - 1/4 teaspoon black pepper

 - Preheat the oven to 375 degrees Fahrenheit.